hsarfraz/DATA-1010-Introduction-to-Data-Analytics/week 1/notes.md

 # General Dataset Info

-* About: The mpg dataset describes the technical spec of cars
+* About: This dataset provides fuel economy data from 1999 and 2008 for 38 popular models of cars.
 * Rows:
 * Columns:
 *